jayadams011/learning-journal/learning-journal.md

+# Learning Journal 12-20-17

+Today I added the chart to the page and was able to render the data to the chart.
+I also added local-storage functionality to the web site to store the data.

 # Learning Journal 12-19-17

 Today we worked on adding the chart to the Bus mall project.
 I spent a fair amount of time finishing last nights work.
 Today I also hired a tutor.
 I hope this will help me figure this out.